project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming_telemetry_data.md

 * Enable telemetry service:

   1. The `telemetry.min.js` service file must be imported to app/portal.
 An object, `window: EkTelemetry` will be available as a result of importing the `telemetry.min.js` file.
-It enables the telemetry service to use.
+It enables the telemetry service to use

   2. Once the page is loaded, use the command:
   `window.EkTellemetryinitialise`
-  It initiliase the telemetry service.
+  It initiliase the telemetry service

   3. Now, configure telemetry using the format:
   ```